-We will require additional financing to fully develop and prepare regulatory filings and obtain regulatory approvals for our existing and new product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for our potential products, and sales and marketing capabilities.
+We may require significant additional financing to fully develop and prepare regulatory filings and obtain regulatory approvals for our existing and new product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for our potential products, and sales and marketing capabilities.
 We have funded our operations to date primarily through the sale of equity and debt securities.
-At March 31, 2024, we had cash and cash equivalents of \$83.8 million, of which \$43.9 million relates to Fortress and private subsidiaries, primarily funded by Fortress, \$11.2 million relates to Checkpoint, \$1.3 million relates to Mustang, \$24.1 million relates to Journey, and \$3.2 million relates to Avenue.
-We believe that our current cash and cash equivalents are sufficient to fund operations for at least the next 12 months.
+We believe that our current cash and cash equivalents is sufficient to fund operations for at least the next twelve months.
 Our failure to raise capital as and when needed would have a material adverse impact on our financial condition and our ability to pursue our business strategies.
-We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sales of subsidiaries/partner companies, royalty financings, or through other sources of financing; the rising interest rate environment may cause the Company to pay more interest on its various debt instruments, which could lead to higher operating expenses.
+We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sale of partner companies, royalty financings, or through other sources of financing.
+See "Item 1A.
+Risk Factors-Risks Pertaining to the Need for and Impact of Existing and Additional Financing Activities."